sudeeprp/default-coding/modeling-specification.md

 </tr>
 </table>

+> Make it Verifiable.
+Then pursue completion.

-`Exercise: Critique this- "Count the number of visits to the store"`
+`Exercise: Critique this- "The device shall sync to the backend when online.
+It shall store footfalls temporarily when offline"`

-- Feasible?
-- Unambiguous - no (ambiguous)
-- Verifiable - ?
 - What is lacking?

-`Exercise: Critique this- "Notify when the store gets full"`
+`Exercise: Critique this- "The system shall notify the store-owner when the store gets full"`

-- Complete - what is full?
-- Ambiguous
-- How to notify?
-Whom to notify
 - What is lacking?

-`Exercise: Critique this- "Send SMS to a configured mobile, when store gets full"`

-- What is lacking?
-- What is lacking?

 ## *Specification

-> If overwhelming, make it Verifiable.
-Then pursue completion.

-"Count the number of visits to the store"

-- Count pets?
-Children?
-Age groups?
-- Error tolerance: Staff?
-Suppliers?
-- Deployment cost?
-- Latency?
-- Uptime?
-- Privacy?

 > A complete specification is [expensive](form-fit-function.md).
 Use [Analogies](modeling-needs-analogy-structure.md)